gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-precision-issues.md

 ## Texture Formats

-Textures are another place where the spec says the actual precision used can be greater then the precision requested.
+Textures are another place where the spec says the actual precision used can be greater than the precision requested.

 As an example you can ask for 16 bit, 4bits per channel texture like this